Fleas are still biting and causing considerable concern for dog and cat owners everywhere.

 It helps to know about flea appearance.
 So what color are fleas, really?

-- Dog fleas and cat fleas are brownish black to black in color, but once they have taken in blood, they are reddish black.
+- Dog fleas and cat fleas are brownish-black to black in color, but once they have taken in blood, they become reddish-black.
 Adult fleas of these species are small – roughly ⅛ inches in length.

 - Although it may seem counterintuitive, cat flea adults are about half as long as mature cat flea larvae – which are about twice as long as adults.